pykit3/k3proc/README.md

     is tuple or list of arguments passed to `cmd`.

 -   `options`:
-    is a dictionary or additional options:
+    is a dictionary of additional options, which are same as `subprocess.Popen`.
+    But with some different default value for easy use:

+    -   `encoding`: by default is the system default encoding.

+    -   `env`: by default inherit from parent process.

+    It also accept the following additional options:

+    -   `check`: if `True`, raise `CalledProcessError` if returncode is not 0.
-    -   `close_fds`: specifies whether to close all open file descriptor when `fork()`.
-By default it is `True`.
+        By default it is `False`.

-    -   `cwd`:  specifies working dir of the sub process.
-By default it is `None`, which means does not change current working dir.

-    -   `env`:  is a dictionary to pass environment variables to sub process.
+    -   `capture=True`: whether to capture stdin, stdout and stderr.
+        Otherwise inherit these fd from current process.

+    -   `inherit_env`: whether to inherit evironment vars from current process.

+    -   `input`: input to send to stdin, if it is not None.

-    -   `stdin`: is a string used as stdin for sub process.
-By default it is `None`.
+    -   `timeout`: seconds to wait for sub process to exit.
+        By default it is None, for waiting for ever.

 **return**:
 a 3 element tuple that contains: